cyverse/openstack-ansible-host-prep/README.md

 ## Issues/todo/questions
 - APT mirror role is broken for Ubuntu 16.04 but not needed at all (just makes the deployment faster).
 Either fix APT mirror role or rip it out as it's not strictly needed.
+- Make cinder LVM/iSCSI stuff explicitly optional if another storage back-end (e.g. Ceph) will be used
 - Why do we "copy master's private key to all hosts" in the host-credentials role?
 This seems to violate the security guideline of not spreading SSH private keys to other hosts.
 - We should not disable host key checking. learn host keys from MAAS
 - Perhaps automate the process of manually connecting to each host, accepting the initial host key (checking against host key from MAAS installation), and copying deployer's public key to /root/.ssh/authorized_keys